 Prices & Dates 2017-2018

-- The Academic year runs mid-August to mid-June
+- Academic year: from mid-August to mid-June

 - Semesters: from mid-August to mid-December or mid-January to mid-June.

 |Public or Private High School, accommodation and meals, transfers included (flights not included)|

 |Public or Private High School, accommodation and meals,transfers and roundtrip flights + taxes included|